Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/22-Open a Support Request.md

    ![](../images/lab04-image16.png)

-1. From the top of the page select **Create a support request** then specift the following
+1. From the top of the page select **Create a support request** then specify the following

     | Setting | Value|